A Bible Study by Jack Kelley

 With that, we’ll pick up the narrative in Acts 2:7 to get the crowd’s reaction to their use of the gift of tongues.

 Utterly amazed, they asked: “Are not all these men who are speaking Galileans?
 Then how is it that each of us hears them in his own native language?
 Parthians, Medes and Elamites; residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya near Cyrene; visitors from Rome (both Jews and converts to Judaism); Cretans and Arabs-we hear them declaring the wonders of God in our own tongues!”
 (Act 2:7-11)

 When the Holy Spirit came upon the Disciples that morning, they were supernaturally empowered to speak to their audience in such a way that each one present understood them in his own native language.
 Their hearts were opened to Peter’s sermon, and about 3,000 were baptized into the faith.

-Later on, when Paul described the gift of tongues, he said it’s complimented by the gift of interpretation implying that messages in tongues are meant to be understood, otherwise they serve no purpose.
-Paul taught that if there is no interpreter present then the person with the message is to remain silent.
+Later on, when Paul described the gift of tongues, he said it’s complemented by the gift of interpretation implying that messages in tongues are meant to be understood.
+Otherwise, they serve no purpose.
+Paul taught that if there is no interpreter present, then the person with the message is to remain silent.
 (1 Cor.
 14:27-28) Without an interpretation, the message is meaningless.

 Gifts In 1 Cor.
 12